edaplayground/eda-playground/docs/settings.rst

 .. image:: _static/add_tab.png

 To add a file, click the **+** sign in the testbench or design pane.
+Then create a new file or upload an existing file.
 The filename may not contain special characters.

-To rename a file, double click the tab name.
-(The initial *testbench* and *design* files cannot be renamed.)

-.. raw:: html

-  <iframe width="1280" height="720" src="//www.youtube.com/embed/Cku5JlN6kQ4?vq=hd720" frameborder="0" allowfullscreen></iframe>
+**Simulating code with multiple files**

 * For *SystemVerilog*, use *include* statements such as the following to include the added source files in the compile: